-Niamh is one of five comedians that stars in the new TV3 Comedy show 'The Stand Ups' coming out in October 2014.
-She will also be staring in Neil Delamere's new RTE2 show 'Holding Out for a Hero' seen on our screens later in 2014.
+Niamh is one of five comedians that star in the new TV3 Comedy show 'The Stand Ups' coming out end of 2014.
+She will also be staring in Neil Delamere's new RTE2 show 'Holding Out for a Hero' on our screens December 2014.

 Niamh's energetic, bold and daring style of comedy makes her original and memorable.

 Runner up of the prestigious UK’s Funny Women Awards in London and Daly's Comedy Competition, Omagh.

 Finalist of RTE’s New Comedy Awards and Bulmers Nothing But Funny.

-(TV3) - Britains Got Talent, Things we Love and Hate, Ireland AM, Take Me Out, Late Lunch Live.
+(TV3) - Britains Got Talent, Things we Love and Hate, The Stand Up's, Ireland AM, Take Me Out, Late Lunch Live.

 (RTE) - New Comedy Awards, Podge&Rodge, Holding Out for a Hero, Reality Bites, The Warehouse, Gay Nation and Red TV.

 Edinburgh Fringe Festival, Electric Picnic (Laois), Kilkenny Cat Laughs, Iveagh Gardens, Forbidden Fruit Festival (Dublin), Glasgowbury (Derry) and Tanglewood (Newry).